responsible conduct of research, reliable research results, teaching and learning

 Teaching Research Integrity: a new online collection of materials assists educators

-The Path2Integrity roadmap is a valuable collection of еxisting resources on teaching Research Integrity (RI) and Research Ethics (RE), now available as an online, user-friendly tool to be freely used by educators worldwide.
+The Path2Integrity roadmap is a valuable collection of еxisting resources on teaching Responsible Conduct of Research, now available as an online, user-friendly tool to be freely used by educators worldwide.
 The resource was introduced by Path2Integity, as part of the project’s efforts towards promoting the importance of and teaching the next generation of researchers about RI.

 Fostering an open scientific community that enables dialogues about good research and promotes a culture of research integrity is a hot topic when it comes to the EU’s agenda on educating the next generation of scientists.
 At the same time, scholars can still struggle with the requirements surrounding responsible research and while there are resources already available, they are often scattered and hard to locate.